-63 Drag induced by dissipating atmospheric gravity waves is one of the most important ways the some range of wave sources, how the waves propagate, and how they dissipate (Plougonven et al., 2020).
+Drag induced by dissipating atmospheric gravity waves is one of the most important ways the waves interact with their environment.
+Because global models of the atmosphere cannot resolve the entire gravity wave (GW) spectrum, they are forced to parameterize this drag by assuming some range of wave sources, how the waves propagate, and how they dissipate (Plougonven et al., 2020).
 These assumptions are based on gravity wave theory, results from high-resolution model runs, and comparisons of model output to observations of the waves from both in-situ and remote platforms (see Alexander et al., 2010 for a review).